Gift Wrapping ideas for Christmas

 Swap your bow for ornaments — not only do they add a little more personality, the ornament can also be a bonus gift.
 You could snag a pack of mini ornaments to adorn your gifts or hand-select a gorgeous ornament for each of your gifts.

-Larger ornaments with openings are perfect for tying on with thick ribbon — snowflakes are the best for this (like this one in gold, red, navy or green) since they usually have symmetrical openings to weave ribbon through.
+Larger ornaments with openings are perfect for tying on with thick ribbon — snowflakes are the best for this (like this one in rose gold or silver) since they usually have symmetrical openings to weave ribbon through.

 If you struggle to tie the perfect bow, just paint it on.
 Painted bows are unique with a handcrafted vibe and will stay exactly where you put them.
 I used the same black paint as my chalk painted tags, but you can customize your bow with fun or festive paint colors.